Black hole mass and spin estimates of the most distant quasars: Introduction

 \section{Introduction}

-The existence of super-massive black holes (SMBHs) at redshifts $z > 6$ has been confirmed with a growing number of observations (\citealt{Fanetal}; \citealt{Baretal}; \citealt{WilMcJa}).
+The existence of super-massive black holes (SMBHs) at redshifts $z > 6$ has been confirmed by a growing number of observations (\citealt{Fanetal}; \citealt{Baretal}; \citealt{WilMcJa}).
 Since the Universe was less than $\sim 1$ billion years old, their large masses ($M \sim 10^8 - 10^{10} M_{\odot}$) represent one of the most challenging aspects of such objects and the issue related to their rapid growth is still under debate.
-Several authors proposed different evolutionary pictures (e.g. \citealt{HaiLoe}; \citealt{VolRees}; \citealt{LiYetal}; \citealt{Pelup}; \citealt{TanHai}; \citealt{Li}); the two possible scenarios adopted to understand the evolution of SMBHs are: \begin{itemize}[label=$\bullet$] \item Merging between multiple black holes (BHs) (e.g. \citealt{Voletal}); this could have led to an accelerated growth of the black hole.
-The production of gravitational waves is important (e.g. Fig. 2 in \citealt{Seo13}) and the possible recoil effects could have slowed the BH growth down and prevented it to grow to large enough masses (\citealt{Haiman}; \citealt{Ole}; \citealt{Vol07}) \footnote{\citet{Yoo} showed that the gravitational wave recoil problem can be overcome within certain conditions, making a BH grow fast without invoking super-Eddington accretion.}.
-A large number of black hole mergings is required to form a $\sim 10^9 M_{\odot}$ in a short amount of time and this could happen in a hierarchical process (\citealt{VolNat09}; \citealt{Seo13}). \item Accretion of matter onto the BH (e.g. \citealt{RusBeg}; \citealt{Koushetal}; \citealt{VolRees}; \citealt{Dottietal}); this scenario can happen in two different ways (or a combination of the two): \begin{itemize} \item Chaotic accretion of blobs of matter: this could have led to a fast super-Eddington accretion with a rapid growth of the BH. \item Accretion through a disk-like structure: this scenario leads to the production of the observed thermal UV emission \footnote{The origin of the so-called “big blue bump” emission in Active Galactic Nuclei (AGN) is still under debate and, as discussed by \citet{Kora}, there are some significant inconsistencies between standard disk models and observations: the broadband continuum slopes at optical/near-UV wavelengths (e.g., \citealt{Neugetal}; \citealt{Berketal}; \citealt{DavWooBla}); the observed power law extending at X–rays and the soft X–ray excess (e.g. \citealt{Pounds}; \citealt{NanPou}); microlensing observations for the accretion disk size (e.g. \citealt{RauchBland}).}.
-Several authors (e.g. \citealt{SS}; \citealt{NovTho}; \citealt{LaoNet}; \citealt{CzZb}; \citealt{Hub2000}) described this emission whose features depend on different parameters like the accretion rate, the BH mass and the spin. \end{itemize} \end{itemize}
+Several authors proposed different evolutionary scenarios (e.g. \citealt{HaiLoe}; \citealt{VolRees}; \citealt{LiYetal}; \citealt{Pelup}; \citealt{TanHai}; \citealt{Li}).
+The two possible frameworks adopted to understand the evolution of SMBHs are: \begin{itemize}[label=$\bullet$] \item Merging between multiple black holes (BHs) (e.g. \citealt{Voletal}); this could have led to an accelerated growth of the black hole mass.
+The production of gravitational waves is important (e.g. Fig. 2 in \citealt{Seo13}) and the possible recoil effects could have slowed the BH growth down and prevented it growing to sufficiently large masses (\citealt{Haiman}; \citealt{Ole}; \citealt{Vol07}) \footnote{\citet{Yoo} showed that the gravitational wave recoil problem can be overcome within certain conditions, making a BH grow quickly without invoking super-Eddington accretion.}.
+A large number of black hole mergings is required to form a $\sim 10^9 M_{\odot}$ in a short amount of time and this could happen in a hierarchical process (\citealt{VolNat09}; \citealt{Seo13}). \item Accretion of matter onto the BH (e.g. \citealt{RusBeg}; \citealt{Koushetal}; \citealt{VolRees}; \citealt{Dottietal}); this process can happen in two different ways (or a combination of the two): \begin{itemize} \item Chaotic accretion of `blobs' of matter: this could have led to fast super-Eddington accretion with a rapid growth of the BH mass. \item Accretion through a disk-like structure: this scenario leads to the production of the observed thermal UV emission\footnote{The origin of the so-called “big blue bump” emission in Active Galactic Nuclei (AGN) is still under debate and, as discussed by, for example \citet{Kora}, there are some significant inconsistencies between the predictions of the standard disk models and observations: the broadband continuum slopes at optical/near-UV wavelengths (e.g., \citealt{Neugetal}; \citealt{Berketal}; \citealt{DavWooBla}); X-rays and the soft X-ray excess (e.g. \citealt{Pounds}; \citealt{NanPou}); micro-lensing observations of the accretion disk size (e.g. \citealt{RauchBland}).}.
+Several authors (e.g. \citealt{SS}, hereafter SS; \citealt{NovTho}; \citealt{LaoNet}; \citealt{CzZb}; \citealt{Hub2000}) described this emission whose features depend on different parameters like the accretion rate, the BH mass and its spin. \end{itemize} \end{itemize}